Trans-Java Toll Road: Previous map

+Main route

 Tangerang–Merak Toll Road

 The length of the Tangerang–Merak Toll Road is 72.45 km.
 Although this road has been operating since 1981, it continues to lose money because the traffic is lower than expected.
 From 2005 to 2009, Astratel Nusantara (a subsidiary of Astra International) acquired the concession to build and manage this section of the toll road.

 In January 2012, a 1 m flood submerged the toll road at kilometer 58–59, making the road inaccessible to trucks, so the road was rerouted.
 This caused a traffic jam of up to 35 km.
 Around 2,000 flood refugees occupied the shoulder of the toll road at that time.

 Jakarta–Tangerang Toll Road

 The length of the Jakarta–Tangerang Toll Road is 33 km, and it is operated by Jasa Marga.
 By January 2011, the number of vehicles using this highway reached more than 250,000 per day.
 To ease congestion, the toll road was expanded to 3 lanes in each direction.